aplteam/IniFiles/README.md

 ## Editing INI files

 --(Note that there is a tailored INI-file editor available as part of the APLTree project.
-See !EditIni for details.)--
+See EditIni for details.)--

-The !EditIni project has been retired.
+The EditIni project has been retired.